mikaoj/BSImagePicker/README.md

 A mix between the native iOS 7 gallery and facebooks image picker.
 # Note
-This is still in pre-alpha stage.
-There are known bugs and features that needs to be implemented for "production" use.
-See TODO section.
+This is still in alpha stage.
+It is untested and hanvn't been battle-proven yet, so be warned if you intend to use it in "production".
+See TODO section for planned features and stuff that needs to be done.
 # Install
 ### Download framework
 [Download the framework](https://bitbucket.org/backslashed/bsimagepicker/downloads/BSImagePickerController.framework.zip "framework") and drop into your project.